AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Determining qualified leads and potential clients is another use case of AI chatbots in the mortgage industry.

-Human behavior varies, thus, customers have various expectations.
+Human behavior varies; thus, customers have various expectations.
 For instance, inexperienced buyers would be uncertain while choosing a lender.
-However, those with experience would be rather knowledgeable about which lender to choose.
-Chatbots are able to comprehend what users are saying and when a deal should be closed.
+However, those with experience would be somewhat knowledgeable about which lender to choose.
+Chatbots can comprehend what users are saying and determine when a deal should be closed.
 This expands the potential for lead generation.

-Additionally, compared to a live agent, chatbots can engage with more clients.
-As a result, businesses may amass more client information, which also boosts lead generation.
+Additionally, compared to a live agent, chatbots can engage with a larger number of clients.
+As a result, businesses can accumulate more client information, which also enhances lead generation.

 5. Applying for mortgage payment deferment

-Customers may fail to pay their financial service providers’ charges when an external shock has a detrimental impact on the economy.
-Customers may request a postponement of their mortgage payments in accordance with the policies of their governments and mortgage lenders.
+Customers may fail to pay the charges from their financial service providers when an external shock negatively impacts the economy.
+Customers may request a postponement of their mortgage payments under their government’s and mortgage lender’s policies.

 Why are mortgage chatbots important now?